 "I believe we are one of the first, let's say, 'application layer' companies in autonomy," Seidl explained.
 "We aren't the fundamental models.
 We're not building the cars.
 We are simply saying, as this industry balloons rapidly and has exponential growth - someone is going to have to sit in the middle and orchestrate, coordinate, and kind of evaluate what's going on."

-The timing couldn't be better. and are rapidly expanding their robotaxi deployments, while companies like continue pushing the boundaries of autonomous driving capabilities.
+The timing couldn't be better.
+Waymo and Zoox are rapidly expanding their robotaxi deployments, while companies like Tesla continue pushing the boundaries of autonomous driving capabilities.
 But as these services scale, the coordination challenges multiply exponentially.
 Think about it: when dozens of different autonomous vehicles from various companies all try to navigate the same shopping center parking lot, someone needs to manage that traffic.